Synthetixio/issues/.github/ISSUE_TEMPLATE/adding-a-new-synth.md

 ---
-name: New Synth Listing
+name: Adding a new synth
-about: A checklist of requirements for listing a new Synth
+about: A template listing the requirements that need to be checked off in order to release a new synth
-title: "[NEW SYNTH]"
+title: "[Synth]: s-<SynthName>"
 labels: synths
 assignees: ''